 March 15, 2014

 Earth and Sky

 I implore that there will be Natives who will read my words and wish to contest them.
-I hope and pray that they will rise above the defeat and the apathy which has allowed so many of them to relinquish their very spirits and that they can confront the demons which were introduced to their lives and conquer them instead.
-I beseech them to return to the desert and the forest and to call upon the same Gods who have blessed my heart and to find the strength in themselves to restore all which has been taken from them.
-I have searched my life through to find the solace and the comfort of earth and sky and have found it no place else except for the solitude of the desert and the forest and I wish for them to do the same.
+I hope and pray that they will rise above the defeat and the apathy which has allowed so many of them to relinquish their very spirits and that they can vnquish the demons which were introduced to their lives in order to conquer them.
+I beseech them to return to the desert and the forest and to call upon the same Gods who have blessed my heart and to find the strengths in themselves to restore all which has been taken from them.
+I have searched my life through to find the solace and the comfort of earth and sky and have found it no place else except for the solitude of the desert and the forest.
+I wish for them to do the same.
 I cannot know their Gods or their spirits but have found something equal to them instead and I can only imagine the power they have for their own people!

 I am amazed and saddened by the failings of the people who I have idolized from the early days of my life.
 I have taken the Native American wisdom and imparted it on my own spirit in order to rise above the fear and the strife which defined my youth on the east coast of this great country.
 I fled from the masses for the protection of the forest and desert here in New Mexico and sought to heal myself from that pain.
 I succeeded to a great degree but have also nearly defeated my purpose at the very instant I thought I might have found sanctuary!
 It is the very failing of these people who I have idolized which has driven me to the brink of my own failure as I have taken on the very sorrow which they have allowed to destroy them.
 If they cannot survive it how can I possibly manage to do the same?